drmenguin/snakes/README.md

 # Multiplayer Snakes Game

-## Description
 This game is a programming assignment for [CPS2003: Systems Programming](http://www.um.edu.mt/ict/studyunit/CPS2003), a course forming part of my B.Sc. in Mathematics and Computer Science.

 ## Requirements
-This program uses [Berkeley sockets](https://en.wikipedia.org/wiki/Berkeley_sockets), and therefore only functions properly on terminals in a Unix environment.
+This program uses [Berkeley sockets](https://en.wikipedia.org/wiki/Berkeley_sockets) together with other Unix/Linux kernel data structures, and therefore only functions properly on terminals in a Unix environment.
 Check whether you have `ncurses` installed, by running

 ```
 apt -qq list ncurses-bin ncurses-base